MeteorDevelopment/meteor-website/src/routes/faq/installation/+page.md

 3. Click `Install` and then wait for the process to complete.
 4. Open your `.minecraft` folder and create a folder within it called `mods` if it does not exist already.
 5. Go to where you downloaded Meteor and drag the jar file into the mods folder.
-   *Note: If the file appears to be a zip because of winrar, it isn't! just ignore that as it is still a jar*
+   *Note: If the file appears to be a zip because of winrar, or the icon is missing, ignore that as it is still a jar*
 6. Open the Minecraft Launcher and select the Fabric profile.
 7. Thats it, just click `Launch` to start up Meteor.